callistus406/task-1/README.md

 # Project Documentation

 ## Roles and Permissions

-The project uses the following roles:
+The project defines the following roles for managing access and functionalities:

 - **Admin Role**:
   `ADMIN_ROLE=4451`